Terms & Conditions

-1. Monthly Billing.
-Unless some other arrangement has been agreed upon with the Customer, Worthwhile will bill monthly for services and expenses.
-Each month, Worthwhile will provide an invoice to Customer via email to a Customer-designated address (by default the email address of the Customer-Designated Contact).
-The work performed by Worthwhile on behalf of the Customer will be described in the monthly invoice.
+1. Weekly Billing.
+Unless some other arrangement has been agreed upon with the Customer, Worthwhile will bill weekly for services and expenses.
+Each week, Worthwhile will provide an invoice to Customer via email to a Customer-designated address (by default the email address of the Customer-Designated Contact).
+The work performed by Worthwhile on behalf of the Customer will be described in the weekly invoice.

 If the Customer has put a credit card on file with Worthwhile, then Customer hereby authorizes Worthwhile to debit the amount described in the invoice upon issuance.
 Otherwise: